cocos/cocos-docs/en/physics/physics-engine.md

 Some newer platforms and devices, such as HarmonyOS devices, will be supported in the future, please pay attention to the update announcement.
 Apple M1 (Silicon) architecture devices are already supported in v3.4.

-In addition, the ByteDance platform provides the underlying native physics feature, so it is also available in ByteDance mini-games, please refer to [Publish to ByteDance Mini Games - Native Physics](../editor/publish/publish-bytedance-mini-game.md).
+In addition, the Douyin platform provides the underlying native physics feature, so it is also available in Douyin mini-games, please refer to [Publish to Douyin Mini Games - Native Physics](../editor/publish/publish-bytedance-mini-game.md).

 ### Different physical back-end collision shape support